 Intellectual property

-1. The documents, including portraits and other graphical displays, on this website are protected by Copyright Law and other applicable laws, and YHA and/or other YKK Group Companies (the “YKK Group”) owns such rights or has the right to use such material contained on this website.
-Except as expressly allowed pursuant to applicable law, the documents on this website may not be used for any purpose including, but not limited to reproduction, transmission and change, without prior written consent of YHA and/or the YKK Group.
+1. The documents, including portraits and other graphical displays, on this website are protected by Copyright Law and other applicable laws, and YKK Oceania Ltd and/or other YKK Group Companies (the “YKK Group”) owns such rights or has the right to use such material contained on this website.
+Except as expressly allowed pursuant to applicable law, the documents on this website may not be used for any purpose including, but not limited to reproduction, transmission and change, without prior written consent of YKK Oceania Ltd and/or the YKK Group.

 2. The use of the “YKK” trademark on this website, and other trademarks, logos and brand names of the YKK Group without the prior written consent of their respective owners is strictly prohibited.